-Real Madrid make £137m bid for Mbappe
+Real Madrid launch £137m bid for Mbappe

 Mbappe has scored 133 goals in 174 games for PSG and won three Ligue 1 titles and three French Cups.

-Real Madrid, who have debts of around £1bn, have so far only signed defender David Alaba on a free transfer from Bayern Munich this summer.
+Real Madrid, who have much publicised financial issues, have only signed defender David Alaba on a free transfer from Bayern Munich this summer.

 However, high earners Sergio Ramos and Raphael Varane have moved on, to PSG and Manchester United respectively, and Real evidently feel sufficiently confident about their finances to make an approach for one of the most highly-rated players in the world.